-This section first summarizes the type and scale of Industry activities proposed to occur in the Beaufort Sea ITR region from 2021 to 2026 and then provides more detailed specific information on these activities.
+This section first summarizes the type and scale of Industry activities anticipated to occur in the Beaufort Sea ITR region from 2021 to 2026 and then provides more detailed specific information on these activities.
 Year-round onshore and offshore Industry activities are anticipated.
-During the 5 years that the proposed ITR would be in place, Industry activities are expected to be generally similar in type, timing, and effect to activities evaluated under the prior ITRs.
-Due to the large number of variables affecting Industry activities, prediction of exact dates and locations of activities is not possible in a request for a five-year ITR.
-However, operators must provide specific dates and locations of proposed activities in their requests for LOAs.
-Requests for LOAs for activities and impacts that exceed the scope of analysis and determinations for this proposed ITR will not be issued.
-Additional information is available in the AOGA Request for an ITR at:

-www.regulations.gov in Docket No. FWS-R7-ES-2021-0037.
+During the 5 years that the ITR will be in place, Industry activities are expected to be generally similar in type, timing, and effect to activities evaluated under the prior ITRs.
+Due to the large number of variables affecting Industry activities, prediction of exact dates and locations of activities is not possible in a request for a 5-year ITR.
+However, operators must provide specific dates and locations of activities and impacts that exceed the scope of analysis and determinations for this ITR will not be issued.
+Additional information is available in the AOGA Request for an ITR at: www.regulations.gov in Docket No. FWS-R7-ES-2021-0037.